Mommyhood

 On our 2nd night, we dined at Le Ciel de Paris.
 We hoped for a clear view of the Eiffel Tower from our window table but that night, however, was foggy.
 No postcard view.
 Still unforgettable.
 Paris doesn’t always give you what you expect, but it rarely disappoints.

-We managed to squeeze in a Seine River cruise.
+We managed to squeeze in a Seine River cruise after that.
 One of those moments that feels unhurried even when time is tight.
 A group of college girls nearby were louder than the mood called for, but even that couldn’t quite break the spell.
 Paris, I have discovered, has a talent for making small annoyances fade into the background.

 Seine River cruise

 As we drifted along the river, and passed beneath one bridge after another, I felt a quiet sense of arrival.
-Each one feeling like both a welcome and a gentle reprimand for how long this trip had been overdue.
+Each one feeling like both a welcome and a gentle reprimand for how long this trip had been overdue and smiled quietly remembering sheets and sheets of logistics planning I left home in the Philippines, when I was daydreaming of visiting Paris.

 New Year’s Eve